mhannum72/mylunch/README.md

 todo
 ====

+* It looks like inkscape is the svg editor you'll want to use ..

 * There could be an additional menu up top with drop-down items .. i don't know if i like drop-down anymore.